percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 Further, the key distributor will provide the SRTP [@!RFC3711] keying material to the media distributor for HBH operations at the time it sends a DTLS Finished message to the endpoint via the tunnel.
-The media distributor would extract this Key Info when received and use it for hop-by-hop encryption and authentication.
+The media distributor would extract this Media Keys when received and use it for hop-by-hop encryption and authentication.
 The delivery of the keying information along with the completion of the DTLS handshake ensures the delivery of the keying information is fate shared with